HolographicWings/MHWilds_Monster-names-entries-AIO-bundle/README.md

 Adds **__name entries__** for **Tempered**, **Arch-Tempered**, and **Frenzied** variants to all **large monsters**, **small monsters**, **endemic life**, and **fishes** **__in Monster Hunter Wilds' localization file__**.
 **__Useful for modded quests, avoid the blank mission objectives (like "Hunt the")__**.

+### BEWARE: This mod is made for the TU2, it's not recommended to install it with any previous or future update before it gets updated for it.

 ---

 ## Supported Languages: